javierbarbero/SpatialDependence.jl/docs/src/gspatialautocorrelation.md

 ## Reference distribution

 The random permutation operation results in a reference distribution for the statistic under the null hypothesis of spatial randomness.
-If the [Plots.jl](http://docs.juliaplots.org) package is loaded, it is possible to plot the reference distribution together with the observed statistic (vertical red line) using the `plot` command:
+If the [Plots.jl](http://docs.juliaplots.org) package is loaded, it is possible to plot the reference distribution together with the observed statistic (vertical red line) using the `plot` function:

 ```@example gscor
 Ilitercy = moran(guerry.Litercy, W, permutations = 9999, rng = StableRNG(1234567))